jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                     sleep_time=sleep_time
                 )

-  and all the tests are passing.
-Things are green all around
+  and things are green again, all the tests are passing

 refactor: make it better
 --------------------------------------------------------